New-Bamboo/rack-raw-upload/README.md

     use Rack::RawUpload, :paths => ['/upload/path', '/alternative/path.*']

 You can also make it so that the conversion only happens when explicitly required by the client using a header.
-This would be `X-File-Upload: yes` to make the conversion regardless of the content type.
+This would be `X-File-Upload: true` to make the conversion regardless of the content type.
 A value of `X-File-Upload: smart` would ask for the normal detection to be performed.
 For this, use the following setting:

     use Rack::RawUpload, :explicit => true